dotnet-foundation/website/input/about/election/campaign-2020/joseph-guadagno.md

 ### Others

 * Public Speaker.
-You can few the events that I am and have spoken at at [https://www.josephguadagno.net/speaking-engagements/](https://www.josephguadagno.net/speaking-engagements/)
+You can view the events that I am and have spoken at at [https://www.josephguadagno.net/speaking-engagements/](https://www.josephguadagno.net/speaking-engagements/)
 * Organized Events at the Microsoft MVP Summit
 * [Book Reviewer](https://www.josephguadagno.net/categories/#books)